Nutthakrit-pr/BLIP-Project/README.md

 2.  **Translation (EN-TH):** [facebook/nllb-200-distilled-600M](https://huggingface.co/facebook/nllb-200-distilled-600M)

 ## How to Download and Run This Project
+[In Cleaned_data_for_BLIP.ipynb : In that file, I've already downloaded and cleaned data from kaggle. you can use the cleaned data in the Release section]
 ### 1. Download
 1. Look for the **"Releases"** section on the right side of this page.
 2. Click on the latest version (e.g., `v1.0`).